Anilios robertsi

-Anilios robertsi, also known as Roberts' blind snake, is a species of blind snake that is endemic to Australia.
+Anilios robertsi, also known as Roberts' blind snake, is a species of blind snake that is endemic to Queensland, Australia.
+It was first described in 1998 by Patrick Couper, Jeanette Covacevich and Steve Wilson as Ramphotyphlops robertsi.
 The specific epithet robertsi honours naturalist Lewis Roberts, an honorary consultant of the Queensland Museum and collector of the holotype specimen.

 Description

 The snake grows to about 29 cm in length.
 The upper body is purplish-brown, the belly white.